alexbarks/beat_variability/readme.md

 	  \\10.254.136.37\data_imaging\cv_mri\beat_variability\_literature\

 - [x] AJB: is 2D PCMRI typically breathhold or respiratory gated (also what is acquisition time/matrix)?
-	* if respiratory-gated, then usually ~4 lines per segment
+	* if breath-hold (which is typical), then usually ~4 lines per segment to keep it short

 - [ ] ongoing efforts from 20171114 action item to simulate probability of significant error
 	- [ ] HB/HH/LM: cycle through different starting points and linearly fill kspace?